gheenie/devops-mocks/README.md

 {'request_number': 5, 'call_time': '2022-11-09T16:39:07.712827', 'end_point': 'http://numbersapi.com/random/math', 'result': 'SUCCESS', 'number': 5624}]
 ```

 So this works but - shock!!! - it has no unit tests!!!
 This is, of course, unacceptable.
 Your task is to write some.
-A test suite has been prepared with some specifications for behaviour we want to test for.
-However, they have not been implemented.
-You should implement these tests, making use of `Mock`s and `patch`es where necessary.
+Two test files have been prepared with some specifications for behaviour we want to test for - one file tests `NumberCruncher` and one tests `NumberRequester`.
+However, the tests have not been implemented.
+You should implement them, making use of mocking techniques.

+### Task One - implement the tests in `test_cruncher.py`

+### Task Two - implement the tests in `test_requester.py`

 The code as written should pass the required tests.
 But if you complete those tests, feel free to write new ones making more rigorous checks on `NumberCruncher` and `NumberRequester` behaviour.
 If you think something is wrong, fix it!

 ## Installation and Set Up
 1. You will need Python 3.10.6.
 Make sure that your `pyenv` installation has this available.